- Source: Duan Qingbo

 He began working at the Shaanxi Provincial Institute of Archaeology in 1988, where he served as deputy director of the Qin–Han Archaeological Research Office and director of the Sui–Tang Archaeological Research Office.

-Duan was appointed chief archaeologist of the Mausoleum of the First Qin Emperor.
+In 1998, Duan was appointed chief archaeologist of the Mausoleum of the First Qin Emperor.
 In the following decade, he led the excavation of the 3-kilometer-persegi (1,2 sq mi) mausoleum precinct.
 His team discovered the ruins of China's three oldest and largest que towers, the mausoleum's large-scale underground dam and drainage system, and a large double-ramped noble tomb that ranks only below Qin Shi Huang's own mausoleum in importance.
 He oversaw the publication of three excavation reports, in 1999, 2000, and 2002.

 Duan's excavations led him to the conclusion that the underground realm of the mausoleum imitated the real organization of the court in the emperor's lifetime, with terracotta officials, musicians, even acrobats and realistic bronze waterfowl, in addition to the famous Terracotta Army.
 He also found that the emperor might have employed people from west Eurasia, as the structure of the mausoleum bore similarities to the Mausoleum at Halicarnassus, which had been built a century earlier in today's Turkey.